Constraints¶

 is notwith later binding (succeed/fail), ground terms, same var,not (X is Y)still works, multiple constraints - Builtin

-Dif/2: callable from clausal code, with vars and ground terms - Import hook:
+dif/2: callable from clausal code, with vars and ground terms - Import hook:

 .clausalfile withis notusing proper dif semantics

-CLP(FD) — Finite-domain constraints¶
+CLP(ℤ) — Integer constraints¶

-CLP(FD) is built into the language as the default way to reason about integers (per Markus Triska's recommendation).
-The comparison operators ==, !=, <, >, <=, >= are CLP(FD) constraint operators.
+CLP(ℤ) is built into the language as the default way to reason about integers (per Markus Triska's recommendation).
+The comparison operators ==, !=, <, >, <=, >= are CLP(ℤ) constraint operators.
+See also Arithmetic for relational arithmetic predicates like plus/3, between/3, and divmod_/4.

 The implementation lives in clausal.logic.clpfd.